If there is one thing we are known for, it is Chicago Sports.

-There is nothing better than attending a sports event in Chicago.
-Whether it is the Bears, Bulls, Blackhawks, Cubs or even The Sox, Chicago is known for having their die-hard fans.
+Whether it is the Bears, Bulls, Blackhawks, Cubs or White Sox, Chicago is known for having their die-hard fans.
 Enjoy a sports event at one of the local venues during your visit to Chicago easily accessible from the W Chicago-City Center.

 Labeled as the largest arena in the United States, The United Center hosts over 200 events each year.
 Since its opening in 1994, it has also had over 20 million visitors.
 In Chicago, it is most well known as the home to our Chicago Blackhawks hockey team and the Chicago Bulls basketball team.

-The Chicago White Sox have always called the South Side their home but only since 2003 has it been referred to as US Cellular Field.
+The Chicago White Sox have always called the South Side their home, but their ballpark has been called a few different names over the years.
 The new Comiskey Park opened in 1991 and features a remarkable scoreboard (still intact), beautiful arches and over 40,000 unobstructed-view seats.
 Sox fans knew the stadium as U.S Cellular Field from 2003 until 2016 when the current name, Guaranteed Rate Field, was bestowed upon the ballpark.